Progress Singapore Party: 2019: Beginnings and first General Elections

 The second PSP Talks forum was held on 19 December.
 Veteran architect Tay Kheng Soon was invited to speak on "Politics and Planning: The Future of Singapore".
 He discussed some of the problems Singapore faced, such as how meritocracy has devolved into elitism and the obsolete town planning system.
 He also talked about the possibility of Singapore having five different elections for five local governments, each governing a Community Development Council and a central government elected from the five local governments.

 On 19 October 2019, Tan led party members, volunteers and members of the public to blood banks for a PSP community blood donation drive called "Giving The Gift of Life", citing a nationwide shortage of type O blood.
 Tan also encouraged Singaporeans to donate blood regularly.

-On 17 January 2020, at its new year dinner, the party announced a reshuffling of leadership.
-Two central executive committee members (CEC) stepped down and five new members joined the party's CEC.
-Tan said "I am looking for a team to mentor, so many have stepped forward...
-PSP is now managed by a team.
-It is not just the Tan Cheng Bock party, it is the people's party."
-The party's theme song "March of Change" and party mascot "Otica" was also unveiled.

-On 27 January, PSP officially opened its new headquarters at Bukit Timah Shopping Centre.
-Tan mentioned that the party intends to stay for the long haul and that the headquarters will host party talks and seminars.